...featuring 39240 machines :

-screenshot
+Super Pac-Man screenshot

 Super Pac-Man © 1982 Namco.

-Four power pills are in maze and allow Pac-Man to turn the tables on the ghosts and eat them for a short time.
+Four Power Pills are in maze and allow Pac-Man to turn the tables on the ghosts and eat them for a short time.
 When the ghosts begin to flash, time is running out and they will switch back, so beware.

 The tunnel is a great way to put some space between you and any ghosts that are on your tail since they can only move half as fast as you when they are in it.
-In Super Pac-Man, the ghosts are also slowed down by traveling through the passage directly beneath the ghost pen.
+In Super Pac-Man, the ghosts are also slowed down by travelling through the passage directly beneath the ghost pen.

 Occasionally, a star will appear in the middle of the screen with a picture on the left, and a rotating picture on the right.
-You may eat the star at any time for bonus points, but if you manage to eat the star with the right picture matches the left one, you will receive a larger bonus.
+You may eat the star at any time for bonus points, but if you manage to eat the star when the right picture matches the left one, you will receive a larger bonus.

-Super Pac-Man ramains true to the intermission formula established in "Pac-Man".
+Super Pac-Man remains true to the intermission formula established in "Pac-Man".
 These intermissions are more like the simple humorous anecdotes found in the original game, than the episodic stories told by the intermissions in "Ms. Pac-Man" and "Jr. Pac-Man".
 Super Pac-Man features four intermissions :

 1) Pac-Man enters from the left side of the screen, followed closely by the ghosts.
 When Pac-Man exits the screen to the right, the ghosts stop.
-Super Pac-Man appears high up from the rights and the ghosts helplessly watch as Super Pac-Man flies over their heads and exits to the left.
+Super Pac-Man appears high up from the right and the ghosts helplessly watch as Super Pac-Man flies over their heads and exits to the left.
 This intermission is played after Stage 2.

 2) As a tribute to the first intermission from the original game, Pac-Man enters from the right, and is followed by what appears to be a super version of Blinky.
 After they exit to the left, a super Blinky reappears from the left in his blue form, and is now followed by an even larger version of Super Pac-Man.
 This intermission is played after Stage 6.